Sadicecream/1620_Assignment2_P2/README.md

-# 1620 Assignment 2 Part 1 Starter Files
+# 1620 Assignment 2 Part 2

+## Tasks 1-3 completed on the other branch

+Git saved my a**